-To be able to see Jesus in the things we do everyday, requires a shift in perspective.
-It makes me think of the verse that says “So, whether you eat or drink, or whatever you do, do everything for the glory of God.”
-1 Corinthians 10:31.
-To me, this verse says that regardless of the things that a day demands of us, that we do all those things to bring God glory.
-He graciously offered up His life for ours so that we could eternally be with Him, and our lives should be a direct reflection of Him because He is in us.
+To be able to see Jesus in the things we do every day requires a shift in perspective.
+It makes me think of 1 Corinthians 10:31.
+It states: “So, whether you eat or drink, or whatever you do, do everything for the glory of God“.
+To me, this means regardless of what our daily demands are, we do everything to bring God glory.
+He graciously gave His life for ours so that we could eternally be with Him.
+Our lives should be a direct reflection of Him because He is in us.
 No matter what that looks like for each of us.
-Whether that is going grocery shopping, cleaning, taking kids places, or simply going to work.
+Whether that is going grocery shopping, cleaning, taking kids’ places, or simply going to work.

-We are able to see Jesus in the mundane and the ordinary when we see those things as holy tasks instead of ordinary occurrences.Click to Tweet
+We see Jesus in the mundane and ordinary when we see things as holy tasks instead of ordinary occurrences.Click to Tweet

-Instead of wishing the day away like we often do, we need to be intentional about our attitude as we work on the things we do everyday.
-The main reason I am writing all of this to you is not only to encourage you in this, but also as a way to keep myself accountable as I try to live this out myself.
-It’s not always easy, and we are never going to be perfect at it, but the best we can do is try.
+Instead of wishing the day away like we often do, we need to be intentional.
+Keeping ourselves in check about our attitude as we work on the things we do every day.
+The main reason I am writing all of this to you is not just to encourage you in this.
+I also wrote it as a way to keep myself accountable as I try to live this out myself.
+It’s not easy, and we’re never going to be perfect at it, but the best we can do is try.
 And I think that’s what Jesus wants of us.
 To try.

 We offer what we can with what we have and try to make the most of it.
-We try to let Jesus lead our lives and not the other way around.
-We try to do it all with glad and sincere hearts knowing that some days we will fall, but also knowing that when we do, Jesus is beside us and with us and waiting with open arms to embrace all His children when things are good and when they aren’t.
+Try to let Jesus lead our lives and not the other way around.
+We try to do it all with glad and sincere hearts knowing that some days we will fall.
+But we also know that when we do, Jesus is beside us and with us.
+He is always waiting with open arms to embrace all His children when things are good and when they aren’t.

 This is seeing Jesus in the mundane and the ordinary because He is with us always in everything we do.
 We see Him when we shift our perspective from seeing the things we have to do, to seeing the things we get to do that also serve and glorify Christ in the process.
 It’s living with purpose and intent instead of living in the mundane and ordinary.

-I challenge you, and myself, after reading this no matter what the tasks before you hold, to shift your perspective and see Jesus in the mundane and the ordinary.
+I challenge you and myself after reading this, no matter what the tasks you have, to shift your perspective.
+Choose to see Jesus in the mundane and the ordinary.
 Whether you are working, cleaning, chauffeuring, or whatever else.
-Live with purpose and intent in how you serve knowing that all things are done to give glory to God and that you, dear friend, are a big part of HIStory even in the seemingly ordinary and mundane.
+Live with purpose and intent in how you serve, knowing that all things are done to give glory to God.
+You, dear friend, are a big part of HIStory even in the seemingly ordinary and mundane.